jmeirink/githubTest/README.md

 # githubTest
-Created my first GitHub repository
+Created my first GitHub repository and used the Terminal to push my HTML file to GitHub